awsdocs/amazon-rds-user-guide/doc_source/custom-migrating.md

 1. Configure Remote Desktop Connection \(RDP\) for your RDS Custom for SQL Server DB instance\.
 For more information, see [Connecting to your RDS Custom DB instance using RDP](custom-creating-sqlserver.md#custom-creating-sqlserver.rdp)\.

 1. Configure access to Amazon S3 so you can upload and download the database backup file\.
-For more information, see [](User.SQLServer.Options.S3-integration.md)\.
+For more information, see [Integrating an Amazon RDS for SQL Server DB instance with Amazon S3](User.SQLServer.Options.S3-integration.md)\.

 ## Backing up the on\-premises database<a name="custom-migrating.backup"></a>